 Depending on your industry, the buyer's journey might be a little bit longer or shorter, but the path to purchase usually starts with a search engine.
 In fact, 75% of local searches result in interaction within 24 hours, like making an appointment, visiting a store, or scheduling a home service.

 PAGE ONE DOMINANCE IS THE KEY TO GETTING THOSE CUSTOMERS

 Page one on Google, or any search engine results page, is ground zero for getting new customers.
-80-90% of web traffic comes from the top positions page one of search engines.
-It is essential your business not only stands out among your competitors but to also dominate top positions in all 3 sections of page one.
+80-90% of web traffic comes from the top positions on search engine results pages.
+It is essential your business not only stands out among your competitors but also dominates top positions in all 4 sections of page one.

-There is limited real estate on a search results page, with only 22-24 positions in three sections:
+There is limited real estate on a search results page, with only 22-24 positions in four sections:

 - Paid Ad Section

 - Local Pack (great for local searches)